Pig health status should be at the top of the list when managing wean-to-finish barns, but sometimes it slides down the priority list.

-Health status is one of four key drivers of wean-to-finish success.
-The other drivers are quality weaned pig, nutrient intake and marketing strategy.
+Pig health status is one of four key drivers of wean-to-finish success.
+The other drivers are quality weaned pigs, nutrient intake and swine marketing strategy.
 Focusing on these four factors equally and consistently will result in the best outcomes for wean-to-finish operations.

 Assume the pigs entering the wean-to-finish system are quality weaned pigs.
-A quality weaned pig originates from a sow farm with stable health status and the individual pigs are healthy.
-The pigs are uniform in age and weight and are thrifty with a good appetite.
+A quality weaned pig originates from a sow farm with stable health status.
+This sow farm delivers pigs that are uniform in age and weight and are thrifty with good appetites.
 Their immune systems are strong from their adequate colostrum intake and the low-stress, comfortable environment from where they came.
 They have been immunized appropriately.

-The goal is to maintain the health of the quality weaned pig through the grow-finish phase, capitalizing on the efforts of stable sow unit and a quality weaned pig.
-To uphold the health status, ensure proper nutrient intake, environmental conditions, and prevent pathogens from entering the farm with a biosecurity plan.
+The goal is to maintain the health of the quality weaned pig through the grow-finish phase, capitalizing on the efforts of a stable sow unit and a quality weaned pig.
+To uphold pig health status, ensure proper nutrient intake and environmental conditions, and prevent pathogens from entering the farm with a swine biosecurity plan.

-Most wean-to-finish barns address nutrient intake and environmental conditions adequately.
-It’s the development and implementation of a biosecurity plan that falls by the wayside.
+Most wean-to-finish barns address weaned pig feed intake and environmental conditions adequately.
+It’s the development and implementation of swine biosecurity practices that fall by the wayside.

 To reduce risk, focus on these three areas first:

-You should also work with your veterinarian with informal audits in between to address any risk areas identified.”
+Work with your veterinarian to conduct informal audits in between to address any risk areas identified.

 Need resources to help develop a biosecurity plan?
-Check out PIC’s BioShield™ biosecurity manual and biosecurity training videos.
-For help with biosecurity or to learn more about the resources available, contact your PIC team.
+Check out PIC’s BioShield™ biosecurity manual and biosecurity training videos in English or Spanish.